 10. Split your app into microservices

 As the project grows over time, it gains new users and sets of additional features.
 Growth can result in a challenging size, which also affects security.
 Microservices are self-contained units making up big applications.
-Splits enable isolation, better scalability, and individual testing of separate elements.
+Splits enable isolation, better scalability, and individual security testing of separate elements.

 11. Use linter security rules